-Blue and white quarter shirts, blue shorts, blue socks
+Blue and white halved shirts, blue shorts and socks

 Larkfield Park, Chepstow